-- 9.1 The Employer and the Union recognize the necessity for bargaining unit employees to maintain appropriate licensure and/or certification to perform the duties of their assigned position. - 9.2 Agencies will follow their policies and/or practices related to licensure and certification. - 9.3 Employees will notify their Appointing Authority or designee if their work-related license and/or certification has expired, or has been restricted, revoked or suspended within twenty-four (24) hours of expiration, restriction, revocation or suspension, or prior to their next scheduled shift, whichever occurs first.
+- 9.1 The Employer and the Union recognize the necessity for bargaining unit employees to meet and maintain applicable licensures certifications, and/or other qualifications for their position or employment. - 9.2 Agencies will follow their policies and/or practices related applicable to licensures, certifications, and/or other qualifications for positions or employment.
+Changes to these policies and/or practices are subject to Article 49 Mandatory Subjects. - 9.3 Employees will notify their Appointing Authority or designee if: their work-related license and/or certification has expired, or has been restricted, revoked, or suspended, or if the employee no longer meets or maintains a qualification for their position or employment.

+The notification will be within twenty-four (24) hours of the expiration, restriction, revocation, suspension, or no longer meeting or maintaining the qualification, or prior to their next scheduled shift, whichever occurs first.